 Q: Does my coverage run on a calendar year?

 A: Your coverage runs on a contract year.
-For example, if you enroll in a plan in May 2012, your coverage will renew in May 2013.
+For example, if you enroll in a plan in May 2018, your coverage will renew in May 2019.
 The anniversary date for coverage varies.
-For specific information on your benefits or benefit year, login to the Subscriber Connection.
-You can also check your Benefits Booklet or contact our Customer Service department at (800)234-3375.
+For specific information on your benefits or benefit year, log in to the Subscriber Connection.
+You can also contact our Customer Service department at (800) 234-3375.

 Q: What is a deductible?

 A: A deductible is the annual amount you pay before the dental benefits are payable.
-Visit the Compare Plans page to see which services require a deductible.
+Visit the View Plans page to see which services require a deductible.

 Q: Do I need a referral to see a specialist?